Photo Source:

 ![]() |

-The Black Tai live along the banks of the Red and Black Rivers in northern Vietnam.
+The Black Tai (AKA, Tai Dam) live along the banks of the Red and Black Rivers in northern Vietnam.
 Some moved south and are now settled mainly in Tung Nghia, Tho Thanh, and Pleiku.
-Their tonal language, Tai Dem, belongs to a larger cultural-linguistic grouping of people known as the Tai.
-The Tai include the Laotians, the Shans, and others.
+Their tonal language, Tai Dam, belongs to a larger cultural-linguistic grouping of people known as the Tai.
+The Tai peoples include the Laotians, the Shans and others.
+The Black Tai (Tai Dam) are named for the color of the women's clothing.
+Eat Tai group has a distinct writing system.

-The Black Tai are unusually polite, respectful, and hospitable.
+The Tai Dam are unusually polite, respectful and hospitable.
 Children are taught from a young age to accept a code of social behavior based on respect for those who rank higher, with additional emphasis on independence and self-reliance.
 They generally live at higher altitudes and are less "Vietnamese" and more energetic than the White Tai.
 They are very sympathetic and full of humor, seeking any opportunity for feasting.

 Their spacious houses are artistically designed and built on stilts with bamboo or wooden walls.
-The tortoise shell shaped roofs of their bamboo houses distinguish them from the White Tai's rectangular roofs.
+The tortoise shell-shaped roofs of their bamboo houses distinguish them from the White Tai's rectangular roofs.
 Their houses are clean and orderly, and the villages are usually surrounded by bamboo fences.

-The spread of small pox, cholera, tuberculosis, and malaria was rampant, but they have been brought under control by better medical schools and hospitals.
+The spread of small pox, cholera, tuberculosis and malaria was rampant but they have been brought under control by better medical schools and hospitals.

-The vast majority of the Black Tai practice ethnic religions.
+The vast majority of the Tai Dam practice ethnic religions.
 Theravada Buddhism is mixed with folk animism, meaning that the people often seek help through supernatural spirits and objects.
 They believe in a multiple personal soul and have ceremonies for recalling the soul and strengthening the individual personality within.
-They practice ancestor worship (praying to deceased ancestors for guidance), and believe that there are spirits within every object and person.
+They practice ancestor worship (praying to deceased ancestors for guidance) and believe that there are spirits within every object and person.
 They also believe in guardian spirits and "locality spirits," which are identified with different levels of society.
 These spirits must be appeased so that they might avoid curses and receive blessings.